hashicorp/consul/website/source/docs/guides/leader-election.html.markdown

     service/<service name>/leader

-We will refer to this as just `key` for simplify.
+We will refer to this as just `key` for simplicity.

 The first step is to create a session.
 This is done using the /v1/session/create endpoint.
 The session by default makes use of only the gossip failure detector.
 Additional checks